ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

    [Fortran](https://en.wikipedia.org/wiki/Fortran) source code.
-   Additional language processing pipelines can be modularly added in the future, with each language pipeline providing language-agnostic output ot the intermediate representation.
+   Additional language processing pipelines can be modularly added in the future, with each language pipeline providing language-agnostic output of the intermediate representation.
-2. The *Machine Reading* pipeline processes text from papers and other documents (input as PDFs) describing scientific models as well as input comments associated with source code.
+2. The *Text Reading* pipeline processes text from papers and other documents (input as PDFs) describing scientific models as well as input comments associated with source code.
 This pipeline extracts contextual information about models, including identifying mentions